Have questions about fulfilling Global Understanding Core through off-campus study? You've come to the right place!

 Can I fulfill the Global Understanding theme of the CORE curriculum through off-campus study?

 The Global Understanding core requirement can be fulfilled through participation in most approved international GEO programs (see list of qualifying programs below) WHEN students take the orientation course COR210 “New Perspectives in Crossing Cultures I” before off-campus study and COR211 “New Perspectives in Crossing Cultures II” upon re-entry.

 COR210 New Perspectives in Crossing Cultures I (0-credit) consists of one all-day Saturday session taken the semester BEFORE you study off-campus. $50 lab fee applies.

 This course equips students to reflect purposefully upon the theory and praxis of what it means to be citizen-sojourners rather than passive onlookers or blithe consumers of “culture”.
 It examines the interpretation of cultural difference, ethnocentrism, transitioning and crossing cultural boundaries.
-It addresses how culture shapes behaviour and values--an issue that will soon be lived reality for off-campus students.
+It addresses how culture shapes behavior and values--an issue that will soon be lived reality for off-campus students.

 Nobody knows better than a returning student the inadequacy of the question “How was your semester abroad?"
 It's almost an impossible question.
 Returning students occupy a unique space between homeland and “foreign home,” and the integration of the two is a complicated journey that requires both time and space.
 This course equips students to ask the deeper questions of their global experience and take up the challenge of being a citizen-sojourner.